VisualComputing/nub/README.md

 ## Visual hints

-The node space visual representation may be configured using the following hints:
+The node visual representation may be configured using the following hints:

 * `SHAPE` which displays the node shape set with `setShape(shape)` which shape is either an [immediate-mode](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)) rendering Processing procedure or a [retained-mode](https://en.wikipedia.org/wiki/Retained_mode) rendering Processing [PShape](https://processing.org/reference/PShape.html).
 * `HUD` which displays the node _Heads-Up-Display_ set with `setHUD(shape)`.